Michael Morales (murderer)

 Michael Angelo Morales (born October 17, 1959) is an American convicted murderer who was scheduled to be executed by the State of California on February 21, 2006.
 Two hours before the scheduled execution, the State of California notified the 9th Circuit Court of Appeals that they could not comply with a lower federal judge's ruling that the execution must be carried out by a medical professional due to the chemical used in the execution.
 Consequently, California has indefinitely suspended Morales's execution.
 The case subsequently led to a moratorium on capital punishment in California entirely, as the only legal method of execution must be carried out with the participation of a licensed physician, who are ethically prohibited from participating in executions.

-Death of Terri Winchell
+Murder of Terri Winchell

 Morales was convicted of murdering 17-year-old Terri Winchell on January 8, 1981.
 Winchell was in a love triangle with Richard Ortega, a cousin of Morales, and another man.
 Ortega hired Morales to kill Winchell so that Ortega could have exclusive relations with his male lover.
 According to prosecutors, Morales attacked Winchell from behind and tried to strangle her with his belt.
 Morales then hit her head with a hammer, beating her into unconsciousness, and crushing the victim's skull.
 Morales then dragged Winchell face-down across the road and into a vineyard, where he raped her and stabbed her four times in the chest.
 Winchell died from both the head and chest wounds.